SixArm/sixarm-ssh-config/README.md

 ## Install

+### For a typical user

-If you're a typical user, then create your SSH directory as needed:
+Create your SSH directory as needed:

     mkdir -p ~/.ssh